johantonelli/did-you-know/README.md

 ## Categories

-You can filter random facts by category using the URL path:
+You can filter random facts by category using the URL hash:

-- `/` - All categories (completely random)
+- `#` or no hash - All categories (completely random)
-- `/science` - Science articles
+- `#science` - Science articles
-- `/history` - History articles
+- `#history` - History articles
-- `/technology` - Technology articles
+- `#technology` - Technology articles
-- `/animals` - Animal articles
+- `#animals` - Animal articles
-- `/geography` - Geography articles
+- `#geography` - Geography articles
-- `/music` - Music articles
+- `#music` - Music articles
-- `/art` - Art articles
+- `#art` - Art articles
-- `/sports` - Sports articles
+- `#sports` - Sports articles

-**Custom categories**: You can also use any Wikipedia category by typing it in the URL.
-For example, `/Physics` will fetch random articles from Wikipedia's "Category:Physics".
+**Custom categories**: You can also use any Wikipedia category by typing it in the URL hash.
+For example, `#Physics` will fetch random articles from Wikipedia's "Category:Physics".

-**Local file usage**: When opening the HTML file locally (via `file://`), use hash-based URLs instead (e.g., `#science`, `#history`).
-The category links at the bottom of the page will work automatically in both modes.
+Category links are available at the bottom of the page for easy navigation.

 ## Prerequisites